wrickit/wrickit-social-platform/replit.md

 - ✓ Updated all favicon files and logo references with new purple network design
 - ✓ Incremented favicon cache version to ensure browser refresh of new logo

+### June 25, 2025
+- ✓ Integrated Ubuntu font family throughout the entire website as the default font
+- ✓ Added Google Fonts links for Ubuntu with all weights (300, 400, 500, 700)
+- ✓ Updated Tailwind configuration to use Ubuntu as the default sans-serif font
+- ✓ Applied Ubuntu font to all text elements, maintaining existing design system
+- ✓ Created custom font utilities for consistent Ubuntu usage across components

 ## Changelog

 - June 19, 2025.
 Initial setup and comprehensive feature implementation